mraveloarinjaka/hello-quil-shadow-cljs/README.md

 Run `npx shadow-cljs watch app` in your terminal.
 Wait for a while until you see `[:app] Build completed.`.
 Open [localhost:3000](http://localhost:3000) in your browser.

 You can use this while developing your sketch.
 Whenever you save your source files the browser will automatically refresh everything, providing you with quick feedback.
-For more information about Figwheel, check the [Figwheel repository on GitHub](https://github.com/bhauman/lein-figwheel).
+For more information about shadow-cljs, check the [shadow-cljs user guide](https://shadow-cljs.github.io/docs/UsersGuide.html#_introduction).

 ## Publishing your sketch